 For a family-friendly gastropub try The Flying Elk in Gamla Stan.
 The menu is inspired by a blend of Swedish culinary traditions and British pub culture.
 It’s the sister restaurant to the two Michelin-starred Restaurant Frantzén.
 Great to experience the famous restaurants cuisine but in a simpler, relaxed and purse friendly way.

 And when you do fancy breaking the bank for one evening Gastrologik in Östermalm is the place.
 This ‘new nordic’ style of gastronomy puts great emphasis on the quality of its raw materials.
 There is no set menu, it’s the seasons that decide what’s served.
-More on my 22 course tasting menu in a future post.
+More on my 22 course tasting menu here.

-Switch off at Junibacken while the kids go nuts (PARENTS ONLY)
+Switch off at Junibacken while the kids go nuts!

 The magical fairy tale world of Astrid Lindgren comes alive at Junibacken on the island of Djurgården.
 Whilst you fika, the kids can immerse themselves in what is essentially a massive dolls house.